MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 # Set up Dynamics 365 Product Visualize (in preview)
-Microsoft Dynamics 365 Product Visualize requires an active Dynamics 365 for Sales instance that's backed by a SharePoint site.
+Microsoft Dynamics 365 Product Visualize (in preview) requires an active Dynamics 365 for Sales instance that's backed by a SharePoint site.
 This document provides step-by-step procedures for setting up a new trial instance of Dynamics 365 for Sales.

 After the Dynamics 365 for Sales instance is running, you'll need to add users, products, opportunities, and 3D models as described [in the Admin guide](admin-guide.md).